MichaelPFrey/miniMover/docs/README.md

 https://github.com/richgel999/miniz

-For downloading firmware from the website this also uses Internet.hpp from Elmü's code project
+For downloading firmware from the website this also uses Internet.hpp from ElmÃ¼'s code project

 https://www.codeproject.com/Articles/15397/Cabinet-File-CAB-Compression-and-Extraction